-“No one can convince that man to do anything he doesn’t want to,” Jakob said.
+“No one can convince that man to do anything he doesn’t want to,” Jakob told her.

 I leaned forward.
 “Not even after this?
 After shit went sideways on him, and he jeopardized the very person he was trying to help?”

-Daniel let out a dark laugh.
+Daniel let out a low laugh.
 “Not even then.”

 Eva looked down at him.
 “What if Jakob leaves town?
-Heads up to Hill County and transitions over to The Specters?”
+Heads up to Hill Country and transitions over to The Specters?”